 In 2021 ICES provided the European Commission with advice (as a series of interactive maps and tables for many EU regions) on management scenarios to reduce mobile bottom-fishing disturbance to seabed habitats and how these could affect fisheries landings and their value.
 A key purpose of the advice was to inform the setting of threshold values for the environmental quality to be achieved for seabed habitats under the Marine Strategy Framework Directive (MSFD).

-The European Commission has now requested ICES to update its 2021 advice, using the latest data.
+The European Commission has requested ICES to update its 2021 advice, using the latest data.
 WKD6STAKE will further develop the approach adopted in previous advice on trade-offs.
-It will identify and prioritize five analyses and associated management measures that can be used to easily communicate options (and trade-offs) to improve the health of the seafloor.
+It identified and prioritized five analyses and associated management measures that can be used to easily communicate options (and trade-offs) to improve the health of the seafloor.

-While the 2021 ICES advice to the European Commission only included areas for which data was available (Baltic, Celtic, North Sea and Bay of Biscay Iberian Coast) this year a focus will be to operationalize the assessment for many of the regions in the Mediterranean and Black Sea.
-As such input from experts directly involved in policy work will be particularly important at WKD6STAKE for the later (sub)regions (Mediterranean and Black Sea).
+While the 2021 ICES advice to the European Commission only included areas for which data was available (Baltic, Celtic, North Sea and Bay of Biscay Iberian Coast) the focus of this workshop was to operationalize the assessment for many of the regions in the Mediterranean and Black Sea.
+As such input from experts directly involved in policy work is particularly important at WKD6STAKE for the later (sub)regions (Mediterranean and Black Sea).

 Stakeholder engagement

-WKD6STAKE is organized as a stakeholder workshop and aimed at experts who have a policy role or interest in balancing spatial management of fisheries and conservation/sustainable use.
+WKD6STAKE wass organized as a stakeholder workshop and aimed at experts who have a policy role or interest in balancing spatial management of fisheries and conservation/sustainable use.

 - are the outputs of the model's five management scenarios (i.e. the html reports for each region) what you would expect?